candrist/mmdvm-image/README.md

 # MMDVM Raspberry Pi Image Scripts

 ### Purpose
-This will enable you to take a stock Raspbian Jessie Lite and have a complete MMDVM System.
+This will enable you to take a stock Raspbian Jessie and have a complete MMDVM System.

-It uses XFCE4 for the GUI and you can access it via rdp.

 This is created by Chris Andrist, KC7WSU.
 This process is used to create the DMR-UTAH MMDVM Images available [here](http://www.dmr-utah.net/support/mmdvm/images/).